2016 Washington State Treasurer election

 The 2016 Washington State Treasurer election was held on November 8, 2016, to elect the Washington State Treasurer, concurrently with the 2016 U.S. presidential election, as well as elections to the U.S. Senate and various state and local elections, including for U.S. House and governor of Washington.
 Washington is one of two states that holds a top-two primary, meaning that all candidates are listed on the same ballot regardless of party affiliation, and the top two move on to the general election.

 Incumbent Democratic State Treasurer James McIntire announced on December 16, 2015, that he would not seek a third term.
 Republican Benton County Treasurer Duane Davidson won the election, defeating fellow Republican Michael Waite.
 This was the first time a Republican had been elected to the office of Treasurer of Washington since 1952.

 The top-two primary was held on August 2.
+Since neither of the top 2 primary winners were Democrats, this is the last time King County voted Republican in a statewide election.
+(Note: Both the 2008 Washington Attorney General election and the 2008 Washington Secretary of State election had Republicans defeating Democratic opponents in King County.)